Auw, Aargau: Religion

 From the 2000 census, 989 or 79.8% were Roman Catholic, while 132 or 10.7% belonged to the Swiss Reformed Church.

 Education

 The entire Swiss population is generally well educated.
-In Auw about 77% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Auw about 77% of the population (between ages 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
 Of the school age population (in the 2008/2009 school year), there are 166 students attending primary school in the municipality.